 The Group is involved in a number of cases pending in various courts.
 These cases are substantially related to alleged copyright infringement as well as routine and incidental matters to its business, among others.
 Adverse results in these lawsuits may include awards of damages and may also result in, or even compel, a change in the Group's business practices, which could impact the Group's future financial results.
-The Group had incurred USD 641 thousand, and USD 760 thousand legal and litigation related expenses for the years ended December 31, 2011 and 2012, respectively.
+The Group had incurred USD 641 thousand, USD 760 thousand and USD 263 thousand legal and litigation related expenses for the years ended December 31, 2011, 2012 and 2013, respectively.

-Up to January 7, 2014, which is the date when the consolidated financial statements were issued, the Group had 16 copyright infringement lawsuits pending against the Group with an aggregate amount of claimed damages of approximately RMB15.6 million (USD2.5 million) which occurred before December 31, 2012.
-The Group had accrued for USD713 thousand litigation related expenses in "Accrued expenses and other liabilities" in the consolidated balance sheet as of December 31, 2012.
+Up to March 21, 2014, the Group had 17 lawsuits pending against the Group with an aggregate amount of claimed damages of approximately RMB20.3 million (USD3.3 million) which occurred before December 31, 2013.
+Of the 17 pending lawsuits, 13 lawsuits were relating to the alleged copyright infringement in the PRC and the remaining 4 were relating to the Xunlei Kankan and online game business which is not related with copyright infringement.

+The Group had accrued for USD 288 thousand litigation related expenses in "Accrued expenses and other liabilities" in the consolidated balance sheet as of December 31, 2013.

-These 16 copyright infringement lawsuits involved Gougou, an digital media content search engine previously owned by the Group.
-Although the Group is named defendant in these cases, the Group sold the Gougou website and related intellectual property rights in 2010 to an unaffiliated third party, who has agreed to assume all present and future Gougou-related intellectual property liabilities, including liabilities incurred in connection with these lawsuits.
-The indemnity provided by this unaffiliated third party has not been factored into the Group's accrual of litigation related expenses.
+Out of the 13 lawsuits for the alleged copyright infringement, 8 lawsuits involved Gougou, a digital media content search engine previously owned by the Group.
+Although the Group is named defendant in these cases, the Group sold the Gougou website and related intellectual property rights in 2010 to an unaffiliated third party, who has agreed to assume all present and future Gougou-related intellectual property liabilities, including liabilities incurred in connection with these lawsuits provided by this unaffiliated third party has not been factored into the Group's accrual of the litigation related expenses.
+The remaining 5 lawsuits were relating to online video services the Group provided on Xunlei Kankan and the Xunlei Accelerator.

 The Group estimated the litigation compensation based on judgments handed down by the court, out-of-court settlements of similar cases as well as advices from the Group's legal counsel.
 The Group is in the process of appealing certain judgments for which the losses had been accrued.
+Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the outcome of the 17 lawsuits will result in the amounts accrued materially different from the range of reasonably possible losses.

-Subsequent to December 31, 2012, there were additional claims related to alleged copyright infringement made in the ordinary course of business against the Group.
-Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the outcome of the matters referred to above will result in a material adverse effect on its business and consolidated financial statements.
+Subsequent to December 31, 2013, there were additional claims mainly related to alleged copyright infringement and employment contract dispute made in the ordinary course of business against the Group.
+The Group has assessed that none of these claims that occurred between January 1, 2014 to March 21, 2014 will result in the amount accrued materially different from the range of reasonably possible losses in the consolidated financial statements of the Group.

-25. Certain risks and concentration
+24. Certain risks and concentration